via/viaems/README.md

 `inverted` | Set to one if active-low

 ### Sensor Configuration
-Sensor inputs are controlled by the `adc` config structure member, and is an array of configured inputs.
+Sensor inputs are controlled by the `sensors` config structure member, and is an array of configured inputs.
 The indexes into the array for various sensors are hardcoded, use the provided enums to reference the sensors.
 Each sensor entry is a structure describing what pin to use, and how to translate the raw sensor